kmlawson/japanese-empire-mo3335/seminars.md

     * Ch 18 - Rōyama Masamichi "Principles of an East Asian Community" 175-178
     * Ch 22 - Ishiwara Kanji "Argument for an East Asian League" 201-207

-**Secondary Source Reading:** 135 pages
+**Secondary Source Reading:** ~160 pages

-* Young, *Japan's Total Empire, 1-54: Part I - The Making of a Total Empire* [Library ebook](http://hdl.handle.net/2027/heb.00123)
+* Young, *Japan's Total Empire* Ch 2 pp29-35,40-54: Part I - The Making of a Total Empire* [Library ebook](http://hdl.handle.net/2027/heb.00123)
-* Esherick, Joseph, ed.
-“Railway City and National Capital: Two Faces of the Modern in Changchun.” *Remaking the Chinese City: Modernity and National Identity, 1900-1950*, 65-89
+* Duara, Prasenjit *Sovereignty and Authenticity* Ch 2-3 Manchukuo: A Historical Overview; Asianism and the New Discourse of Civilization pp41-122
 * Tamanoi, Mariko Asano.
 “Knowledge, Power, and Racial Classification: The ‘Japanese’ in ‘Manchuria.’”
 The Journal of Asian Studies 59, no. 2 (May 1, 2000): 248–76.
 [Jstor](http://www.jstor.org/stable/2658656)
 * Saaler *Pan-Asianism in Modern Japanese History*, Ch 1-2: 1-18, 21-33 [Library ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=292828)
     * Ch 1 Pan-Asianism in modern Japanese history: Overcoming the nation, creating a region, forging an empire